kukicado/building-a-reservation-site-with-python-starlette-mongodb-and-stitch/article/article.md

 ], middleware=middleware)
 ```

 With the middleware in place, we are ready to start implementing our controller functions.
+This middleware will now execute for all of our functions.
+We could get granular and pass it only for specific routes, but since all of our routes will be talking to the database, it makes sense to apply this middleware globaly.
 We will be able to access our database in each route via `request.state.db`.

 ## Defining our Data Model

 We know what our data model looks like in MongoDB, but our Starlette application does not.
-For this simple app, we'll only have one model, but we need to define it.
+For this app, we'll only have one model, but we need to define it.
 Open up `models.py` and add the following code:

 ```py
 class Property():